The South-North Water Transfer Project, China

 - the region prone to earthquakes which could cause extensive damage to the scheme

-- the project costing a significant amount of money to taxpayers
+- the project cost a significant amount of money to taxpayers

 - antiquities have been lost